RWS/Hugging-Face-Transformers-Service/README.md

 # Your Hugging Face API token for authentication
 HUGGINGFACE_TOKEN=Your_Hugging_Face_API_Token

+# Port to run the FastAPI application
+PORT=8001  # Adjust this to change the application's running port
 ```

 **Variable Descriptions**:

 - `HUGGINGFACE_CACHE_DIR`: Specify the directory where downloaded models will be stored.
 Adjust the path as needed based on your system's file structure.
 - `HUGGINGFACE_TOKEN`: Replace `Your_Hugging_Face_API_Token` with your actual Hugging Face API token.
 You can obtain this token from your Hugging Face account settings.
+- `PORT`: Set the port number on which the FastAPI application will listen.
+The default is `8001`, but you can change this to suit your needs.

 Ensure you save the changes to the `.env` file before proceeding to run the application.
-This configuration is essential for the application to access Hugging Face models effectively.
+This configuration is essential for the application to access Hugging Face models effectively and to run the FastAPI application on the specified port.

 ### Step 6: Start the FastAPI Server